MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/01-Overview.md

 # IoT Core Manufacturing Guide

 Thinking about mass-producing devices running Windows 10 IoT Core?
-Use this guide and the [Windows ADK IoT Core Add-ons](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-adk-addons) to create images that you can quickly flash onto new devices.
+Use this guide and the [Windows ADK IoT Core Add-ons](https://docs.microsoft.com/windows-hardware/manufacture/iot/iot-core-adk-addons) to create images that you can quickly flash onto new devices.

-You can create **test images** which include tools for quickly accessing and modifying devices.
+You can create **Test images** which include tools for quickly accessing and modifying devices.
 Test images are great for:

 * Developers, hardware vendors and manufacturers (OEMs) who are trying out new device designs.
 * Hobbyists and organizations that are creating devices designed to run in non-networked or controlled network environments.

-You can create **retail images**, which can be made more secure for public or corporate networks while still receiving updates.
+You can create **Retail images**, which can be made more secure for public or corporate networks while still receiving updates.

 You can add customizations, including apps, settings, hardware configurations and board support packages (BSPs).